 An American Counterintelligence Expert's Five Rules to Lead and Succeed

-Author: Robin Dreeke and Cameron Stauth; Foreword by Joe Navarro
+Author: Robin Dreeke and Cameron Stauth; foreword by Joe Navarro; read by Robin Dreeke

-A counterintelligence expert shows readers how to use trust to achieve anything in business and in life.
+The former director of the FBI's behavioral analysis division shows listeners how to use trust to achieve anything in business and in life.

 Robin Dreeke is a 28-year veteran of federal service, including the United States Naval Academy, United States Marine Corps.
 He served most recently as a senior agent in the FBI, with 20 years of experience.
 He was, until recently, the head of the Counterintelligence Behavioral Analysis Program, where his primary mission was to thwart the efforts of foreign spies, and to recruit American spies.
 His core approach in this mission was to inspire reasonable, well-founded trust among people who could provide valuable information.

 The Code of Trust is based on the system Dreeke devised, tested, and implemented during years of field work at the highest levels of national security.
 Applying his system first to himself, he rose up through federal law enforcement, and then taught his system to law enforcement and military officials throughout the country, and later to private sector clients.
 The Code of Trust has since elevated executives to leadership, and changed the culture of entire companies, making them happier and more productive, as morale soared.